 Just south of the Cathedral is…

-Federation Square, a public space that offers galleries, restaurants, bars and a place to sit back and relax, was opened in 2002.
-But, there is a much longer history of this location, tracing back to Aboriginals.
+Anyone who walks around Melbourne will likely end up in Federation Square; it’s at the heart of the city and an entertainment hub.
+Federation Square, which opened in 2002, is a public space that features galleries, museums, restaurants, bars and a place to sit back and relax.
+Although the square is quite modern, there is a much longer history of this location, tracing back to Aboriginals.
 The unique architecture is meant to bring different parts together as a whole.

 Just west of Federation Square is…

-Head south on Swanston Street, crossing Princes Bridge.
+Head south on St. Kilda Road, crossing Princes Bridge.
 On the bridge, to the east, you can see the…

 Finish crossing the bridge.
-From here, those that fancy a bit of nature may want to detour south to the Royal Botanical Gardens.
-War history buffs will want to head south to the Shrine of Remembrance.
+From here, those that fancy a bit of nature may want to detour south to the Royal Botanical Gardens (free to enter).
+War history buffs will want to head south to the Shrine of Remembrance (also free to enter).
 Otherwise, continue west along the river to…

-Continue strolling west along the river toward the Polly Woodside ship and take a walk along the…
+Continue strolling west along the Yarra River toward the Polly Woodside ship and take a walk along the…

 Continue along the promenade and cross the Webb Bridge and head into the…